Going on holiday as a vegan

 Plan in advance when it comes to food

 Whether you’re travelling by plane, train, boat or bus, if food is provided on your journey, make sure you state your dietary needs when you book.
 On top of this, it’s a good idea to take some food or at least snacks on your journey in case your vegan meal doesn’t materialise or isn’t very substantial.
-Watch out for non-vegan extras such as non-vegan margarine or coffee creamer appearing with the ‘vegan meal’ – caterers sometimes don't not realise that items like sunflower margarine are not always dairy-free.
+Watch out for non-vegan extras such as non-vegan margarine or coffee creamer appearing with the ‘vegan meal’ – caterers sometimes don't realise that items like sunflower margarine are not always dairy-free.
 If you feel let down by your travel company, then remember to file a complaint – they won’t improve their services unless pressured to do so.
 It's almost always far more effective to complain to the customer services department rather than the on-board staff.

 Don’t forget your Vegan Passport